 Q: How did you progress through the profession to your current role?

 From the Royal Borough of Kensington and Chelsea, I moved to the Woolwich to manage the helpdesk where I co-ordinated maintenance and repair works for 415 Woolwich properties nationwide.
 I then moved supply side for what was then Dudley Bower FM working on the M&S contract managing the maintenance contracts for the retail giant’s properties in southern England.
 I enjoyed the work but wanted to get more involved in other areas of FM outside of maintenance.
 I was particularly fascinated by PFI which was then really coming to the fore.
 I moved to EC Harris, now Arcadis, where over a four-year period I gained extensive PFI and wider FM experience in various sectors including healthcare, education, retail and the defence.
 I was keen to gain experience with the residential sector, so worked for six years for an architectural practice in Surrey project managing high-end residential projects.
 At the time I had moved back to the Sussex coast, and an opportunity arose in Brighton to go back to my PFI roots as the Special Purpose Vehicle Manager responsible for the delivery of hard FM services to three high schools under the Brighton Schools PFI project.
-After three years, I was offered the opportunity to work for Turner and Townsend and spent time on secondment.
-Firstly as the EMEA Transitional Lead for Credit Suisse and then as the Project Management Lead at Goldman Sachs.
+After three years, I was offered the opportunity to work for Turner and Townsend and spent time on secondment with a leading global investment banking firm and global financial services company.
 I now work on a variety of projects for different Turner and Townsend clients.

 Q: Do you have any qualifications or training in FM?
 And how have you benefited from them?